-Manage the contractual changes required, and ensure that the two new authorities are set up to take advantage of commercial opportunities.
+Manage the contractual changes required, Panglee 04 we feat the two new authorities are set up to take advantage of commercial opportunities.

 Phase 1: Pre-planning

 Stakeholder engagement and consultation is ongoing, as set out in the Public Support section.